Sanchochx/coffee_bros/context/phase_summaries/epic_11_documentation_deployment_summary.md

 ## Overview

-Epic 11 focused on comprehensive documentation and distribution preparation for Sancho Bros.
+Epic 11 focused on comprehensive documentation and distribution preparation for Coffee Bros.
 This epic ensures the game is well-documented, easy to understand for new developers, and ready to be distributed to end users who don't have Python installed.

 ---